cbor-wg/cddl/draft-ietf-cbor-cddl.md

 name/value pair or a more complex group expression (which then in turn stands for a sequence of name/value pairs).
 A CDDL group is a production in a grammar that matches certain sequences of name/value pairs but not others.
+The grammar is based on the concepts of Parsing Expression Grammars {{PEG}}.

 In an array context, only the value of the name/value pair is represented; the name is annotation only (and can be left off from the group specification if not needed).
 In a map context, the names become the map keys ("member keys").

-In an array context, the sequence of elements in the group is important, as that sequence is the information that allows associating actual array elements with entries in the group.
+In an array context, the actual sequence of elements in the group is important, as that sequence is the information that allows associating actual array elements with entries in the group.
 In a map context, the sequence of entries in a group is not relevant